apache/hudi/website/src/pages/tech-specs.md

 Readers will use snapshot isolation to query a Hudi table at a consistent point in time in the Hudi timeline.
 The reader constructs the snapshot state using the following steps

 1. Pick an instant in the timeline (last successful commit or a specific commit version explicitly queried) and set that the commit time to compute the list of files to read from.
-2. For the picked commit time, compute all the file slices that belongs to that specific commit time.
+2. For the picked commit time, compute all the file slices that belong to that specific commit time.
 For all the partition paths involved in the query, the file slices that belong to a successful commit before the picked commit should be included.
-The lookup on the filesystem could be slow and inefficient and can be further optimized by caching in memory or using the files (partition path to filename) index or with a support of an external timeline serving system.
+The lookup on the filesystem could be slow and inefficient and can be further optimized by caching in memory or using the files (mapping partition path to filenames) index or with the support of an external timeline serving system.
-3. For the merge on read table type, ensure the appropriate merging rules are applied to apply the updates queued for the base in the log files.
+3. For the MoR table type, ensure the appropriate merging rules are applied to apply the updates queued for the base in the log files.
    1. Contents of the log files should be loaded into an effective point lookup data structure (in-memory or persisted)
    2. Duplicate record keys should be merged based on the ordering field specified.
 It is important to order the inserts and deletes in the right order to be consistent and idempotent.
    3. When the base file is scanned, for every record block, the reader has to lookup if there is a newer version of the data available for the record keys in the block and merge them into the record iterator.